sarangii/sarangii.github.io/zipytcw.md

 I am Aditya Sarangi from [Baripada](https://en.wikipedia.org/wiki/Baripada), Odisha.
 Previously, I have worked in the non-profit space.
 I can speak in 4 human languages proficiently and 2 computer languages in the intermediate level.
 Outside work i read widely, cook and listen to Indian classical Music.

 **TL;DR** Creativity generally is people using lessons from one field in another field in different ways.
 Skills that I have acquired through education, curiosity and work makes me a good fit for the role.
 I combine the best of both worlds, i.e, understanding of human behaviour and computers.
-I understand 'tech-bros' and feminism a deeper level.
+I understand 'tech-bros' and feminism at a deeper level.
 This role combines the two things I like, i.e , technology and communicating it to people.

 This is a summary of how I got here.